jesuismarie/bash-scripting/README.md

 # Bash Scripting

-This repository contains **Bash scripts** I write to practice and improve my scripting skills.
-New scripts will be added periodically as I explore automation, system tasks, and useful utilities.
+This repository contains **Bash scripts** I develop to improve my scripting skills and build practical automation tools.
+The goal is to explore automation, system operations, and efficient workflows using Bash.

 ## Contents

-Scripts include examples for:

-* System monitoring and management
+The repository includes scripts related to:

 * Automation of repetitive tasks
-* Networking and security utilities
+* System operations and process handling
-* File and log manipulation
+* File and directory management
+* Basic networking and utility scripts

 ## How to Use